Chad Bryant

-Chad Bryant is an American historian of central and eastern Europe, especially the Czech lands.
+Chad Bryant is an American historian of central and eastern Europe, especially the lands of present-day Czechia.
+His previous books have focused on questions of nationalism, belonging, and the urban experience.
+He recently published, with Kateřina Čapková and Diana Dumitru, a book about Stalinist-era show trials in Czechoslovakia.
+His current research projects focus on conspiracy theories and libel laws in the early twentieth century.
 He is a Professor of History at the University of North Carolina at Chapel Hill.